-Nursing services are available on a part-time basis.
+Nursing services are available while at school.
 An isolated but supervised room is available for students who do not feel well.
-If a student does not feel well enough to return to class after one hour, the student must contact a parent/guardian and make arrangements to go home.
-Students must obtain permission from an office employee and then sign in and sign out when they leave.
+If a student does not feel well enough to return to class after one hour, we must contact a parent/guardian and make arrangements to go home.